 Making donations to charitable organizations – particularly at year-end – is an annual tradition for many Americans.
 Some consider it an essential part of the holiday season; to give back.

-While this behavior on the whole is decidedly a good thing, the fact that it can be characterized as automatic for so many of us actually has one drawback: we very rarely think outside the box when it comes to the best way to facilitate our donations.
-We simply go through the usually year-end motions.
-As a result, some Americans are missing a key gifting strategy that can help their money go even farther.
+Although this behavior is generally beneficial, there is a downside.
+Many of us tend to donate automatically without considering alternative and more effective ways to facilitate our donations.
+We simply go through the usual year-end motions.
+As a result, some Americans are missing a key gifting strategy that can help their money go even further.

 This gifting strategy is even more important now that nearly 90% of Americans take the standard deduction on their taxes and therefore don’t receive any tax deduction for their giving.

-There are caveats when it comes to QCDs, and the rules must be followed exactly in order for your donations to qualify.
+Following the rules exactly is necessary for your donations to qualify as QCDs, as there are certain caveats to consider.
 So be sure to mind the fine print!

 Only certain account types qualify

-The IRS states QCDs can only be processed from the following account types: Traditional IRAs, inherited IRAs, inactive Simplified Employee Pension (SEP) plans and inactive Savings Incentive Match Plan for Employees (SIMPLE) IRAs.
+The IRS specifies that individuals can only process QCDs from the following account types: Traditional IRAs, inherited IRAs, inactive Simplified Employee Pension (SEP) plans, and inactive Savings Incentive Match Plan for Employees (SIMPLE) IRAs.
 (Inactive SEP and SIMPLE IRAs are accounts that no longer receive employer contributions.)

-The donation must be sent directly to a qualified organization
+You must send the donation directly to a qualified organization.

 In order for a given distribution to meet the definition of a QCD, the funds must be payable to a qualified charitable organization, as defined in the tax code.
-If the organization is not legally registered as such, your donation cannot be counted as a QCD.
+If the organization has not legally registered as such, it cannot count your donation as a QCD.

-Furthermore, the account distribution must be made payable directly to the organization.
+Moreover, you must make the account distribution payable directly to the organization.
 For example, sending funds from the investment account to your bank account, and then writing a check to the charity, will not qualify.

 Record keeping is key